Concept

 Backup Data Path

-EBA-ST reads protected workload data on the SNA using the best changed-block information available, skips blocks the archive already holds, and sends the rest to SHA inside the encrypted appliance connection.
-EBA stores the result as deduplicated, compressed recovery-point blocks, shared globally within the repository.
+EBA-ST reads protected workload data on the SNA using the best changed-block information available.
+Where claims-driven source-side deduplication is active, blocks the archive already holds can be skipped before upload.
+Data sent to SHA travels inside the encrypted appliance connection, and EBA deduplicates retained recovery-point content.

 Backup data path

-Data the archive already holds is skipped at the source, so even a full read does not mean a full upload.
+Where source-side deduplication is active, data the archive already holds can be skipped before upload, so a full read need not mean a full upload.

 How Changed Data Is Identified